RT-Thread-Studio/sdk-bsp-psoc_e84-edgi-talk/projects/Edgi-Talk_ADC/Edgi_Talk_M33_ADC/README.md

    * A 12-bit ADC divides the input voltage range into 4096 levels, with quantization precision expressed as ΔV = VREF / 4096.
 3. **Encoding**

-   * Converts the quantized level into binary code for output.
+   * Convert the quantized level into a binary output.
+For example, a 12-bit ADC produces a binary value ranging from 0 to 4095.

 ## Hardware Description